 In the mapping of other irrigation systems, the study area was restricted to the Brazilian semi-arid region.
-In this region, due to water requirements, irrigation is almost a mandatory requirement to reduce production risks and/or increase productivity.
+Due to water limitations, irrigation is almost a mandatory requirement in this region to reduce production risks and/or increase productivity.

-In the previous Collections, a total of 34 municipalities were employed as the mapping area (selected due to their substantial expanse of irrigated agriculture).
+In the previous Collections, a total of 34 municipalities comprised the mapping area (selected due to their substantial expanse of irrigated agriculture).
 However, several of these municipalities also hosted significant non-irrigated agricultural activity, inadvertently leading to the inclusion of non-irrigated areas being classified as irrigated in the resulting map.
 The mapping accuracy was compromised due to the overlap with non-irrigated regions.

-With the adoption of the new approach in Collection 8, a substantial enhancement in mapping accuracy has been achieved.
+With the adoption of the new approach in Collection 9, a substantial enhancement in mapping accuracy has been achieved.
 This enhancement is attributed to the utilization of a regular grid provided by the ANA covering the semi-arid regions with irrigated agriculture.
-Each grid cell measures approximately 0.20° x 0.20° in size.
+Each grid cell measures approximately $0.20^{\circ} \times 0.20^{\circ}$ in size.
 This new grid-based approach has helped to avoid the previous issue of misclassification of non-irrigated areas.
-Figure 16 presents a comparison between the region adopted in the previous Collections and the new grid-based region adopted in Collection 8 to map the 'Other Irrigation System' class.
+Figure 16 presents a comparison between the region adopted in the previous Collections and the new grid-based region adopted in Collection 9 to map the 'Other Irrigation System' class.
 This transition to the grid-based methodology has resulted in improved accuracy and a more precise representation of irrigated areas.

 Figure 16.
-Comparison between the region adopted in the previous Collections and a new region adopted in Collection 8 to map 'Other Irrigation System' class.
+Comparison between the region adopted in the previous Collections and a new region adopted since Collection 8 to map 'Other Irrigation System' class.